jnises/colight/README.md

 ![screenshot](docs/screenshot.webp)

-Command line utility that colors text based on how compressible it is.
+Command line utility that highlights text based on how compressible it is.
 Compressibility is determined using a lz77-like algorithm.
 The idea is that compressibility is a good indicator of whether a piece of text is interesting or not.

-It only works in some terminals.
+It only works in true-color terminals.

 ## Usage